Car Accidents and Child Safety Efforts

 Buckling up is the single most effective thing you can do to protect yourself in a crash.
 Also, seat belts are the best defense against impaired, aggressive, and distracted drivers (Source.)

 Annually there are approximately 100,000 children involved in non-traffic accidents involving children 14 years of age and younger.
-These incidences involve back-over and driving forward over a child in areas such as driveways, garages or parking lots.
+These incidences include back over and driving forward over a child in areas such as driveways, garages or parking lots.
 The number of this type of harm for children is nearly as high of a risk as the child being inside of a vehicle when there is a crash.

-In these types of non-traffic mishaps approximately 70 percent of child injuries and deaths involve a family member as the driver of the vehicle.
-Rules for child safety and motor vehicles are essential, especially when the child is not inside of the vehicle including knowing where the child is before starting or moving the vehicle.
+In these types of non-traffic mishaps, approximately 70% of child injuries and deaths involve a family member as the driver of the vehicle.
+Rules for child safety and motor vehicles are essential.
+This fact remains especially true when the child is not inside of the vehicle.
+This knowledge includes knowing where the child is before starting or moving the car.

-Experts in child safety feel children should never be permitted to play near motor vehicles, whether the vehicle is in operation at the time or not.
-This could create bad habits for the child and automobiles should be thought of in the same manner by parents as other dangerous items, such as guns, knives or poison.
+This could create bad habits for the child.
+And automobiles should be thought of in the same manner by parents as other dangerous items, such as guns, knives or poison.
 Parents should teach children to stay within a safe distance of at least several yards from vehicles, even when they are not in operation.

-Vehicles should be kept locked at all times to avoid children having access to a parked auto, since there have been incidences that have had tragic results when keys were left in the ignition.
-Unlocked doors or keys in the ignition means children could cause the vehicle to roll out of the driveway into traffic or actually start the auto.
+Vehicles should be kept locked at all times to avoid children having access to a parked auto.
+This is because there have been incidences that had tragic results when keys were left in the ignition.
+Unlocked doors or keys in the ignition mean children could cause the vehicle to roll out of the driveway into traffic or start the auto.

 The other issue locking a vehicle can prevent is a child getting in the auto and suffering from heat stroke.
 Removal of the keys will mean that children will not be able to be injured in power doors or windows.
 Children should be taught that automobiles are not toys and can be extremely dangerous when an adult is not present.

-Parents should never leave a child alone in a vehicle, since many types of mishaps can occur including heat stroke when there is improper ventilation or air conditioning during hot weather.
-Even in short periods of time leaving a child alone in a hot car can result in tragedy.
+Parents should never leave a child alone in a vehicle.
+Many types of mishaps can occur including heat stroke when there is improper ventilation or air conditioning during hot weather.
+Even in short periods leaving a child alone in a hot car can result in tragedy.
 Thirty minutes is often all it takes for a vehicles temperature to become high enough a child will pass out from heat stroke or worse.

-In some tragic incidences parents in a rush forget the child is in the backseat in a child safety seat when exiting the auto.
-Approximately 50 children die every year in situations where during warm weather a parent has accidentally left their child in the vehicle and they have died of heat stroke.
-It is essential for parents to always check the backseat before locking the vehicle and walking away to avoid these types of tragedies.
+In some tragic incidences parents in a rush forget the child is in the back seat in a child safety seat when exiting the auto.
+Approximately 50 children die every year in situations where during warm weather a parent has accidentally left their child in the vehicle.
+And they have died of heat stroke.
+It is essential for parents to always check the back seat before locking the car and walking away to avoid these types of tragedies.

-Another suggestion is to place a stuffed animal in the seat next to the child, which will provide another object for parents to see looking in the mirror war over their shoulder before exiting the vehicle.
-Parents dropping children off at daycare in a rush to get to their job can set up a calling system with the daycare staff that if their child is not dropped off by a specific time and they are to call the parent.
-This is often known as an accountability agreement and its away to have a backup system to ensure the child is never left in the car during the workday.
+Another suggestion is to place a stuffed animal in the seat next to the child.
+That will provide another object for parents to see looking in the mirror war over their shoulder before exiting the vehicle.
+Parents dropping children off at a daycare in a rush to get to their job can set up a calling system with the daycare staff.
+The staff calls the parents in case of trouble.
+This is an accountability agreement.
+This is a backup system for you ensuring they are not in the car during the workday.

 Child Automobile Protection

-There are some other ways to protect children inside of or around motor vehicles and some of these tips include ensuring the vehicle provides certain elements that help ensure child safety.
+There are some other ways to protect children inside of or around motor vehicles.
+And some of these tips include ensuring the car provides certain elements that assist in ensuring child safety.

-- Purchasing a vehicle should include checking the crash score ratings to ensure buying one that has a stop safety crash score to protect the family in the event of an auto accident.
+- Purchasing a vehicle should include checking the crash score ratings to ensure buying one that has a stop safety crash rating to protect the family in the event of an auto accident.

-- The vehicle should have an alert for when passengers in the rear seat are not wearing a seat-belt that is either a light on the dashboard or chime.
+- The vehicle should have an alert for when passengers in the rear seat are not wearing a seatbelt that is either light on the dashboard or chimes.
 Young children often unhook seat-belts and can put them in a vulnerable position in the event of a crash.

-- Vehicles with front and rear park assist can alert the driver when there is a child that may not be big enough to be visually seen by the driver.
-This is often an option that is costly, but can protect children from being hit by the family auto
+- Vehicles with front and rear park assist can alert the driver when there is a child not big enough to be seen.
+This is often an option that is costly but can protect children from being hit by the family auto

-- Vehicles with transmission shift interlock is a another choice that can prevent children if they get into the vehicle, since they could otherwise engage the transmission running into traffic, house or garage.
+- Vehicles with transmission shift interlock prevents children from otherwise engaging the transmission running into traffic, house or garage.